MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-onafterdocumentready-event.md

 ### *intent"

-Specifices the intent of the current report invocation, can be one of the following values.
+Specifies the intent of the current report invocation, which can be one of the following values.

 - Print
 - Preview